 How did the concerns about the safety of anesthetic drugs for infants and young children arise?

 The FDA’s National Center for Toxicological Research (NCTR), as well as investigators at several universities, conducted research to study the effects of anesthetics on the nervous systems of developing animals.
 This research demonstrated that exposure to some anesthetics and sedatives caused memory and learning difficulties and other harmful changes in the central nervous systems of some laboratory animals.
 Currently, inadequate data exist to prove or disprove whether similar effects occur in children.
-More information on the results of early animal studies is below.

 Is there any other research being done?

 SmartTots continues to facilitate and support studies of existing anesthetic drugs and their effects on childhood development, as well as the impact of drug type, dosage amounts and number of exposures.
 Information from these research studies will:

 - Help to determine if particular anesthetic drugs pose hazards to young children

 - Help to design the safest anesthetic regimens (dose and duration)